 - Redeemable preference shares

-- Irredeemable preference shares.
+- Irredeemable preference shares

-Cumulative Preference Shares:
+Cumulative Preference Shares

-If the profit in any one year or a series of years is not sufficient to pay, such dividend accumulates and must be paid out of profit available in any succeeding year before the other shareholders can rank for dividend.
+If the profit in any one year or a series of years is not sufficient to pay, the dividend accumulates and must be paid out of profit available in any future year before the other shareholders can rank for a dividend.

-Non-cumulative Preference Shares:
+Non-cumulative Preference Shares

-Participating Preference Shares:
+Participating Preference Shares

-Redeemable Preference Shares:
+Redeemable Preference Shares

-Irredeemable Preference Shares:
+Irredeemable Preference Shares

 The amount of these shares is not paid during the existence of the company.
 It means that these shares are only redeemable after the winding up of the company.

-These shares are generally issued to the founders/promoters of the company in consideration of the services rendered by them.
-These shares are called deferred shares because the dividend on these shares is paid after all other classes of shareholders have been fully satisfied.
-These shares are also termed as founder’s shares.
+Deferred shares receive their name because the dividend on them is paid after all other classes of shareholders have been fully satisfied.
+These shares are also known as founder’s shares.